lukso-network/docs/docs/standards/generic-standards/lsp16-universal-factory.md

 ![EOA Control](/img/standards/lsp16/EOA-Control.jpeg)

 Currently, this control isn't guaranteed when it comes to smart contracts.
-Even if a contract resides at a particular address on one chain, the same contract does not necessarily exist at the same address on another chain or even a possibility of not having a contract at all on the other chains at the same address.
+Even if a contract resides at a particular address on one chain, the same contract does not necessarily exist at the same address on another chain or even a possibility of not having a contract at all on the other chain at the same address.

 ![EOA Control](/img/standards/lsp16/Contract-Control.jpeg)